WYZZ-TV: Newscasts

 In April 2002, WMBD established a news share agreement with WYZZ, resulting in a prime time newscast on the Fox affiliate that was produced by WMBD, called Fox 43 News at 9.
 The thirty-minute broadcast was originally broadcast every night before being dropped from weekends at some point in time.
-The newscast did not have any competition in the time slot until June 5, 2006 when WEEK-TV added its own half-hour newscast at 9 on then-UPN affiliate WAOE (that was also seen solely on weeknights until the end of 2014).
+The newscast did not have any competition in the time slot until June 5, 2006, when WEEK-TV added its own half-hour newscast at 9 on then-UPN affiliate WAOE (that was also seen solely on weeknights until the end of 2014).

 On May 7, 2015, WMBD became the first television station in the market to produce local news in full high definition.
 On the same day, WYZZ's weeknight 9 p.m. newscast was included in the upgrade and rebranded as WYZZ News at 9 and WMBD also began producing a two-hour weekday morning show for the Fox affiliate called Good Day Central Illinois, airing from 7 to 9 a.m.
 In addition to its primary studios, it operates a Twin Cities Bureau on East Lincoln Street in Bloomington (in the same building as WYZZ's original, separate studios).

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-On February 19, 2021, This TV was added to WYZZ-TV's second digital subchannel.